Phyletica bio photo

 >>>

-Hit enter, then scroll down using the space bar or enter key until you see the following prompt:
+Hit enter, then you should see the following prompt:

 Do you accept the license terms? [yes|no]

-Type “yes” and hit enter.
-Then, you will be prompted to choose the lcoation of the installation:
+Type “yes” to accept the terms and hit enter.
+Then, you will be prompted to choose the location of the installation:

 - Press ENTER to confirm the location